simsrw73/boilerplate-userstyle-theme/README.md

 Once you've installed one of the extensions above, you are ready to install the theme:

+From its home page at [OpenUserCSS](https://openusercss.org/)

+Or directly from here:

 For Stylus users:<br>
 [![Install with Stylus](https://img.shields.io/badge/Install%20with-Stylus-00adad.svg)](https://github.com/simsrw73/boilerplate-userstyle-theme/raw/master/release/theme.user.css)